adambonsu/selenium-ruby-net-read-timeout/README.md

 ## What do we know?
 * Can recreate issue with just chromedriver on work mbp
-* Within a Capybara session, when launching and navigating from one page to another is fine if done in quick succession (no delay between calls)
+* Within a chromedriver session, when launching and navigating from one page to another is fine if done in quick succession (no delay between calls)
 * If there is a delay (1-2seconds) between the launch and an interaction, the session hangs and eventually returns a Net::ReadTimeout error
-* can consistently recreate issue with a 5 second delay between calls
+* Can consistently recreate issue with a 5 second delay between calls
-* can still intermittently (50%) recreate the issue with a 3 second delay between calls
+* Can still intermittently (50%) recreate the issue with a 3 second delay between calls
-<<What about launching and interacting with a page???>>
-* problem is not with the app
-* problem is not related to cucumber
-* Using ruby 3.0.0 does not fix the issue

 ## Environment
 * Browser: Chrome Version 107.0.5304.87